davinche/Jekyll-Build-Server/README.md

 =========================

 My first Golang project.
-Inspired by [Hacking with Andrew and Brad - tip.golang.org](https://www.youtube.com/watch?v=1rZ-JorHJEY), this GO fileserver serves my site from two folders; "BUILD_A" and "BUILD_B".
+Inspired by [Hacking with Andrew and Brad - tip.golang.org](https://www.youtube.com/watch?v=1rZ-JorHJEY), this Go fileserver serves my site from two folders: "BUILD_A" and "BUILD_B".
-Using Git (or bitbucket) webhooks to trigger the git update process, it checks the hash of the latest commits to determine when to rebuild the site.
+Git webhooks to trigger the update routine: it checks the hash of the latest commits to determine whether or not the site needs to be rebuilt.

+It works like this:

-Serve from BUILD A -> New Post -> Webhooks -> Build into BUILD_B -> Serve site from BUILD_B
+Build/Serve site from BUILD A -> New Post -> (git push) -> Webhooks -> Build into BUILD_B -> Serve site from BUILD_B

 ## Usage

 You may want to modify some of the code on how it updates to fit your needs.
 I separated my Jekyll site and posts into two different repos; you may want to have everything in one repo.

+Change the repo strings in the `defaults.yml` file.
+Add your credentials in a `settings.yml` file (which overrides defaults).

 To build, use the included Dockerfile and run `docker build .` in the directory.